 The first example is hyperbole.
 Of course, you didn't nearly die, and the person you are speaking to is aware of this.
 This is another important aspect of hyperbole: It is not intended to mislead the reader or listener.
 They and the speaker both understand that the statement is not meant to be literal.

 Hyperbole can be most easily understood as an exaggeration, but it serves a number of different purposes.
-You can use it for humor, irony or to emphasize a point.
+You can use it for humor, irony, or to emphasize a point.

 If you're writing fiction, you might have a character who is often hyperbolic, and this could tell you various things about the character depending on the exact nature of the hyperbole.
 For example, the person might use hyperbole in a very deadpan, ironic way, showing a kind of cool indifference.
 On the other hand, the character might be very dramatic and high-strung, constantly using hyperbole and overstating the importance of a situation.

 Phrases that are hyperboles can serve multiple purposes as well.
 For example, you can be humorous while also emphasizing a point.
-The hyperbole examples below each fall into a main category but could also overlap with at least one of the other categories.
+The hyperbole examples below each fall into the main category but could also overlap with at least one of the other categories.

 It's often said that humor is the most difficult type of writing to do because it's individualized.
 You have probably had the experience before of finding something hilarious that didn't make your friends crack a smile.

-That said, the intent, at least, of hyperbole is often humor even if it doesn't always land.
+That said, the intent, at least, of hyperbole is often humor, even if it doesn't always land.
 Hyperbole examples are common in the work of stand-up comedians and in comedic writing.

 One common example of using hyperbole for humor is in poking gentle fun at the tendency of older people to tell younger people how easy they have it compared to their own childhood.
 A common claim used to be